Lake Whatcom Forest Management Plan

 Help shape the future of forests in the Lake Whatcom Watershed

-Do you care about forest health, clean water, and outdoor recreation in the Lake Whatcom watershed?
+Do you care about clean water, forest health, and outdoor recreation in the Lake Whatcom watershed?
 We want to hear from you as we begin the development of our first-ever joint Lake Whatcom Forest Management Plan.

 Help shape the future of forests in the Lake Whatcom Watershed

-Do you care about forest health, clean water, and outdoor recreation in the Lake Whatcom watershed?
+Do you care about clean water, forest health, and outdoor recreation in the Lake Whatcom watershed?
 We want to hear from you as we begin the development of our first-ever joint Lake Whatcom Forest Management Plan.

 Which forests are included?